Hong Kong Advanced Level Examination: Past results

-Abolishment
+Abolition

 The Education Bureau of Hong Kong announced that in 2009, the new schooling structure, under which all students receive 12 years of pre-university education, would be implemented.
 The HKALE was last administered in 2012 and then merged with the existing Hong Kong Certificate of Education Examination, to form the Hong Kong Diploma of Secondary Education examination at the end of the new, three-year senior secondary curriculum.
 The HKALE in 2013 was available only for students who had taken the exam before and could not be used to fulfil the JUPAS requirement.

 As an aftermath of the abolishment, sixth form colleges are no longer needed.
 As a result, the first and now only such college in Hong Kong, PLK Vicwood KT Chong Sixth Form College, has changed mainly as a senior secondary school.